jondot/nchurn/README.md

 	$ NChurn -d 24-12-2010    # calculate for 24th of Dec, 2010 up to now.
 	$ NChurn -c 2 -r xml      # cut off at 2, report output as XML.
 	$ NChurn -d 30 -i svn.log -a svn    # go back 30 days, read from pre-made file, adapter is SVN.
 	$ NChurn -p c:\tools\svn -a svn     # specify path and adapter on an environment that hasn't got a PATH.
+	$ NChurn -x exe$                    # exclude resources that end with 'exe'

 Here is a sample of a run, which cuts off at 8, and uses the default table report:

 	$ NChurn -c 8